ebks/astrocomputing/chapter-06.md

 **6.7.2 Planetary: Aperture Photometry of Jupiter's Moons** Monitoring the brightness variations of Jupiter's Galilean moons (Io, Europa, Ganymede, Callisto) can provide information about their surface properties, rotational periods, or mutual eclipse/occultation events.
 This requires performing photometry on the moons as they appear near the bright, extended disk of Jupiter.
 Aperture photometry is a suitable technique here.
 This example demonstrates measuring the instrumental flux of Jupiter's moons in a simulated image.
 It uses `photutils.aperture` to define circular apertures around the moons and background annuli nearby (carefully placed to avoid Jupiter's glare) to estimate and subtract the local background, yielding the net instrumental counts for each moon, which could then be used to generate light curves or calibrate magnitudes.

-The paragraph preceding the code should explain the scientific motivation (studying moon surfaces, rotation, mutual events via photometry).
-Describe the challenge (measuring faint moons near bright Jupiter).
-State the goal: use aperture photometry to measure instrumental flux of moons, defining apertures and appropriate sky annuli to avoid Jupiter's light, using `photutils`.

 ```python
 import numpy as np